moneyforward/insdog/src/build_tools/mfdoc.sh.md

 ### `GITHUB_ACTIONS`

-If this environment variable has any value such as `true`, this tools considers that this tools run under **GitHub Actions**.
+If this environment variable is `true`, this tools considers that this tools run under **GitHub Actions**.

 ### `GH_PAT`